Railway-Op-Sim/railway-dot-exe/README.md

 cmake -Bbuild
 ```

-The recommendation however is to use Clang as a compiler, and Ninja as the generator:
+The recommendation however is to use Clang as a compiler for macOS or Linux, GCC for Windows, and Ninja as the generator:

 ```sh
 CC=$(which clang) CXX=$(which clang++) cmake -Bbuild -G Ninja